ganesh-swami/ganesh-swami/README.md

 🌱 Have 12+ years of web development experince & 8+ years in JavaScript

-🌱 I’m currently sharping my skills in AI, cloud computing for large scale solutions
+🌱 I’m currently sharping my skills in AI, cloud computing for large scale solutions as well as web3

 👯 I’m looking to collaborate on inovative project realted to JavaScript tech stacks